gtalus/GURPSInitTool/docs/combat.rst

 Automation
 ----------

-Only combatants with NPC types are subject to automation.
-NPC types are ally, neutral, and enemy.
-Special and PC types are not automated.
-Each automation function can be controlled through the Settings dialog, which is accessible under the Edit menu of the main window.
+Which types of combatants are subject to automation is user configurable through the Settings dialog, which is accessible under the Edit menu of the main window.
+By default, combatants of type 'ally', 'neutral', and 'enemy' are automated.
+Each automation function can also be disabled or enabled individually.

 .. image:: _static/20_automation_options.png
    :align: left

 Attack
 ~~~~~~
-NPCs with the 'Attacking' status that are not otherwise disabled or stunned will make their default attack at the start of their turn.
+Automated type combatants (ATC) with the 'Attacking' status that are not otherwise disabled or stunned will make their default attack at the start of their turn.
 Keep in mind that the attack is only printed to the log.

 Unconsciousness Checks
 ~~~~~~~~~~~~~~~~~~~~~~
-If an NPC is at 0 or fewer remaining HP, they make a consciousness roll at the start of their turn (before attacking, if enabled).
+If an ATC is at 0 or fewer remaining HP, they make a consciousness roll at the start of their turn (before attacking, if enabled).
 If they fail their status is set to Disarmed, Prone and Unconscious and their turn is skipped.

 Knockdown and Stunning
 ~~~~~~~~~~~~~~~~~~~~~~
 The Defense dialog prints Knockdown/Stunning calculations to the log.
-If this option is set, the results of those calculations are applied to NPCs.
+If this option is set, the results of those calculations are applied to ATCs.

 Stun Recovery
 ~~~~~~~~~~~~~
-NPCs with mental or physical stun statuses will make checks at the start of their turn to recover.
+ATCs with mental or physical stun statuses will make checks at the start of their turn to recover.
 If they have the 'StunRecover' state, then they will automatically lose that state at the start of their next turn.

 Attacks
 -------